deephealthproject/promort_pipeline/README.md

 docker exec -ti sgd_mpi /bin/bash
 ```

-A file named *hostfile* should be present in the container folder */home/sgd_mpi/code*.
+A file named *hostfile* is already present in the container folder */home/sgd_mpi/code*.
 This is needed to make mpi aware about how many nodes and how many GPUs per node are available for the distributed computation.
 The *hostfile* provided contains one line:
 *container_HOSTNAME slots=2*
 assuming a computation environment of one node with 2 GPUs.